Have you ever craved meat?

 How does it make you feel?
 What do you like about it?
 Why exactly do you like it?

-That way you will be aware of how you crave things that you do not need to get from the animals, therefore, you will be aware of what to look for in vegan-friendly products.
+That way you will be aware of how you crave things that you do not need to get from other animals, therefore, you will be aware of what to look for in vegan-friendly products.

-I found alternatives to animal products that I loved because of how they tasted and how they made me feel.
+I found alternatives to animal products I loved because of how they tasted and how they made me feel.

 Make sure to follow me on Instagram where I share my best vegan tips and tricks.